-This course teaches students communication skills-reading, writing, listening, speaking concentrating on "real-world" applications.
+This course teaches students communication skills-reading, writing, listening, and speaking-concentrating on "real-world" applications.
 It will emphasize the practical application of communication as a business tool-using technical reports and manuals, business letters, resumes, and applications as examples-rather than emphasize language arts skills as applied to scholarly and literary materials.
+Oral discussion is an integral part of literature courses, and students will also continue to develop their writing skills with an emphasis on clear and logical writing patterns, word choice, usage, research, conventions, and style.